ImproPhoto/pymicmac/README.md

 # pymicmac

-pymicmac provides a python interface for MicMac workflows execution and distributed computing tools for MicMac. pymicmac uses pycoeman (Python Commands Execution Manager) (https://github.com/NLeSC/pycoeman) which also provides CPU/MEM/disk monitoring.
+`pymicmac` provides a Python interface for MicMac workflows execution and distributed computing tools for MicMac. `pymicmac` uses `pycoeman` (Python Commands Execution Manager) (https://github.com/NLeSC/pycoeman) which also provides CPU/MEM/disk monitoring.

 MicMac is a photogrammetric suite which contains many different tools to execute photogrammetric workflows.
 In short, a photogrammetric workflow contains at least: